-Provided that the company shares are undervalued I am sure you also prefer share buybacks to dividends.
+Provided a company's shares are undervalued I am sure you also prefer share buybacks to dividends.

-This means of the full dividend the company paid a relatively small amount lands in your account after taxes.
+This means of the full dividend the company paid a relatively small amount lands in your (and my) account after taxes.

 Share buybacks on the other hand are not subject to tax as they simply lower the company’s cash and number of shares outstanding, which means (if profits remain unchanged) the company’s earnings per share will increase.